mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 * All technical terminology must be explained, if necessary in a footnote.
 * You need to be **simple** without being **simplistic** and without giving the reader the impression that you are simplifying things for them.
 * Do not show excessive deference to the judge/jury.
-* Do not use weak arguments if you have more solid ones.&#x20;
+* Do not use weak arguments if you have more solid ones.

 A report can be modeled as a scientific paper or report: **introduction**, **facts**, **discussion** & **analysis** (each block with a small introduction saying what you want to explain and a summary conclusion), **final conclusion** (leave out any doubtful statement). \
 Structure it like an obstacle course.